 Community-led projects with First Nations and health system partners

 In collaboration with various partners, CAREX Canada has been working since 2009 to mobilize information about environmental quality in First Nations communities.
 Through these efforts, we’ve offered training workshops on CAREX tools for assessing environmental quality, and supported communities to interpret the results of major studies and local measurement data.
 More recently, we convened a group of advisors and developed a strategic framework (illustrated below) to inform how the CAREX project could most effectively help to address concerns about environmental health in First Nations communities.
-The strategic plan (available here) centers around the principles outlined below, including OCAP (ownership, control, access, and possession).
+The strategic plan (available here) centers around the principles outlined below.

 This special topics page illustrates how we’ve put this strategic plan into action.
 It includes the repository of resources we’ve co-developed with First Nations and health system partners through a series of knowledge translation and exchange projects.

-With the support of a Knowledge to Action grant from the Canadian Institutes of Health Research, and in partnership with the Propel Centre for Population Impact and First Nations Environmental Health Innovation Network (FNEHIN) at the Assembly of First Nations, we put out a call for pilot training projects to over 650 First Nations organizations and communities across Canada.
+With the support of a Knowledge to Action grant from the Canadian Institutes of Health Research, and in partnership with the Propel Centre for Population Impact and First Nations Environmental Health Innovation Network (FNEHIN) at the Assembly of First Nations, we put out a call for pilot projects to over 650 First Nations organizations and communities across Canada.
 Out of 16 proposals, four projects from around the country were chosen.
-Through these projects, we collaborated with four First Nations organizations to develop a series of tailored resources to help better understand local concerns, and use that understanding to identify priorities for reducing or eliminating exposures to carcinogens in the environment.
-It is the collaborative work of these projects that is presented in the case study pods below.
+Through these four community-led pilot projects executed over a two-year timeframe (2014-16), we collaborated with 15 participants from four First Nations organizations across four provinces to identify concerns related to environmental carcinogen exposures and to address those concerns through knowledge translation (KT) activities.
+Planned activities varied depending on organization scope and identified concerns; they included: co-developing briefing notes, reports, and fact sheets; implementing measurement programs; and creating interactive maps.
+Evaluation surveys and semi-structured phone interviews were conducted with project participants at multiple time points to assess process, progress, barriers and facilitators, and impact, and qualitatively analyzed.

 Assembly of Manitoba Chiefs